samcrow93/Two-Eel-or-not-two-Eel/Data_processing&GL_scripts/README.md

 ### 3.0) Alignment
 First, need to index the genome- run script 02_index_genome.sh

-Next, do the alignment using the 03_bwamem2_align.sh script Submit using the following command instead of normal sbatch:
+Next, do the alignment using the 03_bwamem2_align.sh script.
+Submit using the following command instead of normal sbatch:
 ```
 for i in {00..08}